Guide to a Successful Submission

 Message from the Program Chairs

-The Americas Conference on Information Systems (AMCIS) is an annual research conference in the information systems discipline held in North, Central, and South America.
-Each year AMCIS attracts around 800 attendees principally from North America but increasingly from other regions of the world.
-Since preparing a paper for AMCIS requires a considerable amount of effort, we want to ensure that this effort is goal-directed and the outcomes bring novel insights and contributions to the IS community.
-Thus, we hope to provide some guidance to authors preparing submissions to AMCIS 2022.
+The Americas Conference on Information Systems (AMCIS) is an annual research conference in the information systems discipline.
+Since preparing a paper for AMCIS requires a considerable amount of effort, we want to ensure that this effort is goal-directed, and the outcomes bring novel insights and contributions to the IS community.
+Thus, we hope to provide some guidance to authors preparing submissions to AMCIS 2023.

 Which paper type is the right one for my submission?